Jack-Gregory-Bioinformatics/CryptoClassifier/README.md

 ```
 $ wget -O https://github.com/JackUoE/ImageJ-Microscopy-Automation.git
 ```
-#To run the pipeline on the Mycoserv you need not download files, the pipeline is set up already.
+To run the pipeline on the Mycoserv you need not download files, the pipeline is set up already (WIP).

 ## Start-Local
 To run this pipeline on your local machine, run the ImageJ macro (FCI_v*.ijm) via Fiji/ImageJ by selecting Tooldbar -> Plugins -> Macros -> Run and then select the 'FCI_v*.ijm' macro from where you saved it.